loranbriggs/blog.codesquire.com/_posts/HelloCppXaml.md

 you walk.
 Most tutorials either assume to much or too little, so I will try to strike a happy medium.
 You have Visual Studios install right?
 I'l wait here while you go get that.

-Okay we're back!
-Start off by making a new project.

 ![New Project](/post_imgs/HelloC++/newProject.png)